jorbDehmel/oak/README.md

 The `raw_c!` macro completely bypasses the `Oak` compiler and directly inserts its arguments as `C` code.
-This can be used for more advanced language development features which may require efficiency or capabilities beyon that of `Oak`.
+This can be used for more advanced language development features which may require efficiency or capabilities beyond that of `Oak`.

 ## List of Keywords